 The northern lights tours take about 3 to 4 hours.
 Your driver and guide will take you to the country side to escape the city lights.
 Heading out searching for the best location to see the aurora.

-A sight not to be missed, the Northern Lights (Aurora Borealis) are a natural phenomenon that little else can compare to in terms of sheer “WOW” factor.
-Join one of the many expeditions out into the cold night and perhaps you too could see these elusive light shows.
+Join one of the many tours out into the country side and perhaps you too could see these elusive light shows.

-Alternatively let us take the hassle out of the hunt by offering you one of these amazing Northern Lights trips!
+Let us take the hassle out of the northern lights hunt by offering you one of these great Northern Lights trips.
 Each comes with a knowledgeable guide who will make sure to get you to the best locations to view the lights!